- 1. Venice

 The Seine and the bridges that cross it, the grand boulevards, the monumental squares, the magnificent monuments, the charming streets of Montmartre -- these images of Paris confirm that it is indeed the most elegant and sophisticated of all cities.
 It has inspired practically every major world capital, with every city claiming its own Champs-Elysèes, and Place des Vosges becoming the prototype of residential squares throughout Europe.
 Sit at an outdoor café table or go on a boat tour of the Seine and see it all romantically flash before your eyes.

-It is known as the city of the thousand spires because of its profusion of grand, beautifully-preserved historical monuments dating from practically every period in history.
+It's known as the city of the thousand spires because of its profusion of grand, beautifully-preserved historical monuments dating from practically every period in history.
 Those spires are best admired from the bridges that cross the Vltava River, especially from the magnificent Charles Bridge, or standing in the stunningly beautiful Old Town Square.
 Add the atmospheric alleyways and cobbled streets that lead to it, and you know that few other cities delight the senses as much as Prague.

 Magnificently sited on a series of hills running down to the grand Tagus River, Lisbon is one of the world's most scenic cities.
 Beautiful unexpected views are found at every turn down its colorful, picturesque streets, and especially from strategically-placed viewpoints or terraces at the top of each hill.
 The city has an unpolished, seductive appearance; an effortless beauty with captivating details such as cobbled designs, tiled façades, and pastel-colored buildings blending together to give it a singular atmosphere now lost in so many other cities.
 In such a stunning place, it's no wonder that many of the world's great explorers questioned what other beauties lied beyond the horizon when they departed from here in the 15th century.
+Add the beautiful beaches on its coast, and you have one of the world's most alluring city break destinations.

 There are those who say God created the world in six days and devoted a seventh to Rio.
 The city is indeed blessed with one of the most stunning settings in the world, making it the most naturally beautiful city in the world.
 Even if it was deserted of buildings and population, anyone standing at the top of the famous Sugarloaf Mountain or by the Corcovado statue would see one of the world's most beautiful landscapes.
 Green, tropical luxuriance mixes with the blue of the ocean and the brightness of the sand at the beaches, proving that this is indeed "the marvelous city" as locals call it.